-An estimated 1.5 million Americans are under the care of a private-physician.
 So why choose to pay an additional \$25 to \$72 or more per month for care when you already pay for insurance?
-Part of the answer is that the doctors using this business model have far fewer patients and can provide more in-depth preventive care.
+Part of the answer is that the doctors using this business model have far fewer patients and can provide more indepth preventive care.

+An estimated 1.5 million Americans are under the care of a private-physician.
 Doctors in private pay practices have more time to spend with patients and can offer extensive annual physicals.
 That additional time to educate and talk to patients about prevention can pay off in better overall health.